Skip to main content

 How JC Admission Changes From 2028

-The current L1R5 aggregate for JC admission will be replaced for the 2028 Joint Admissions Exercise (JAE) — the first JAE using SEC results — by a new L1R4 aggregate announced by MOE.
+The current L1R5 aggregate for JC admission will be replaced for the 2028 Post-Secondary Admissions Exercise (PSE) — the first unified admissions exercise using SEC results — by a new L1R4 aggregate announced by MOE.

 What is confirmed:

-- G3 subjects only: Only G3 (O-Level equivalent) grades will count towards JC admission.
-G2 and G1 grades do not qualify, regardless of how strong they are
+• G3 subjects only: Only G3 (O-Level equivalent) grades will count towards the L1R4 aggregate for JC admission.
+G2 and G1 grades do not count in the aggregate, though G2 or G1 Mother Tongue can still satisfy the minimum MTL requirement

 For the current system, JC admission requires L1R5 ≤ 20 (aggregate of English + 5 relevant subjects).
-For the first SEC-based JAE in 2028, the qualifying criterion becomes L1R4 ≤ 16.
+For the first SEC-based PSE in 2028, the qualifying criterion becomes L1R4 ≤ 16 — see our L1R4 JC admission (2028 PSE) guide for the full breakdown, or work out your own aggregate with our L1R5 / L1R4 JC admission calculator.
 The academic rigour expected of JC entrants is not changing — only the calculation method.

 How the SEC Affects Polytechnic and ITE Admission